-(14) Bishop Hosius of Corduba's recommendations led to the beginning of this event, which was supposedly attended by 318 Christian bishops.
-Eusebius provided an account of this event, and one outcome of this event was an agreement to use the term homoousios [[ho-mo-OOH-see-ohss]] (+) to define Jesus "of the same substance as the Father," or consubstantial. () For the points, identify this council known for its namesake creed.
+[18] Bishop Hosius of Corduba's recommendations led to the beginning of this event, which was supposedly attended by 318 Christian bishops.
+Eusebius provided an early published account of this event, and one outcome of this event was an agreement to use the term homoousios [[ho-mo-OOH-see-ohss]] (+) to define Jesus "of the same substance as the Father," or consubstantial.
+Convened by Constantine in 325, the date for Easter () was determined at, for the points, what council, known for its namesake creed?

-ANSWER: First Council of Nicaea [[nigh-SEE-uh]] (accept Nikaia; prompt on "Nicene Creed" or "Niceno-Constantinopolitan Creed;" do not accept or prompt on "Second Council of Nicaea") (15) This man wrote On the Misery of the Human Condition, which described hardships encountered in life and death.
+ANSWER: First Council of Nicaea [[nigh-SEE-uh]] (accept Nikaia; prompt on "Nicene Creed" or "Niceno-Constantinopolitan Creed;" do not accept or prompt on "Second Council of Nicaea")

+(19) This man wrote On the Misery of the Human Condition, which described hardships encountered during life and after death.
 This man had a dream of a figure holding up the Basilica of St. John Lateran (+) that led him to endorse the Franciscan order in 1210.
-This pope disputed Stephen Langton's election as archbishop of Canterbury with King John and began the Albigensian Crusade against the Cathars. () For the points, identify this pope who annulled the Magna Carta.
+This pope disputed the election of Stephen Langton as archbishop of Canterbury with King John and began the Albigensian Crusade against the Cathars. () For the points, identify this pope who annulled the Magna Carta.